What is Creditor Claims Trading?

 - In which types of claims do trading volumes tend to be the highest?

-- What is the general trading strategy used by buyers?
+- What is the general trading strategy used by buyers in creditor claims trading?

-- Which factors help increase the odds of the buyer to achieve its desired return?
+- Which factors help increase the odds of buyers achieving their desired return?

 Once a debtor has filed for chapter 11 bankruptcy, the initial period post-petition tends to carry the most uncertainty for prepetition lenders.
 At this point, how the restructuring process will be run and the viability of a successful reorganization is unknown for the most part.